ysmood/junit/doc/readme.jst.md

 ### Features

 - Supports both Node.js and browser
+- Should work well from ES3 to ES7
 - Made for concurrent tests and async flow control, designed for `async-await`
 - Automatically garbage collect the unhandled error
 - Full customizable report sytle.